 Temporary Parental Consent

 There is a legal document that grants temporary parental consent for a child.
 It involves giving another adult the temporary authority to make decisions and take care of the child in question.
-This option is taken when both sides agree to the consent and the non-care giver is totally fine with the decision.
-Reasons for giving a temporary consent include the following:
+This option is taken when both sides agree to the consent, and the non-care giver is fine with the decision.
+Reasons for giving temporary consent include the following:

 - Child neglect; however, this must come with substantial evidence.

 - If the child lives with you, then he must have lived with you for a specific period.

 - If both parents have agreed to let the child stay and live with you, then there must be parental consent.

 It is important that a temporary parental consent is well-written and signed in a document for both parties to have.
 The agreement shows clearly that the parents have given you the proper authority to make decisions for the child.
 This authority includes educational decisions, financial decisions, and other important decisions the child cannot take independently.

 For the parents, obtaining a parental consent agreement explicitly shows that they have not given up any parental rights or abandoned the child.
 This is because the parents can cancel or change the agreement at any point in time.
 For this reason, documentation of the original terms and conditions is needed.
 These agreements last only as long as both parties want, which might adequately meet your needs.
 However, be warned – a parent can take back the child at any point in time.
 This doesn’t matter the amount of time the child spent living with you.